subat0mik/Misconfiguration-Manager/attack-techniques/ELEVATE/ELEVATE-5/ELEVATE-5_description.md

 ## Requirements
 - PKI client authentication certificates are used for communication with the target distribution point
-- The distrubution is PXE-enabled or still hosts the OSD media boot images for PXE
+- The distribution is PXE-enabled or still hosts the OSD media boot images for PXE

 One of the following:
 - Connectivity to SMB on the distribution point OR